 {Jian,Knight,Sullivan}@cs.virginia.edu

-Abstract— Software systems that interact with the real world should be consistent with constraints inherent in the real world.
-In previous work, we introduced the concept of real-world type systems and demonstrated its potential in checking the consistency of programs with the real-world.
-In order to support the use of real-world type systems, we have developed a support toolset for Java.
-The toolset, called Falcon, provides all the capabilities needed for developing and applying real-world type systems.
-The toolset has been used in two case studies of open-source software in which it supported: (a) the creation of the necessary real-world type systems, and (b) the analyses of the software.
-Using the toolset required reasonable effort and a substantial number of real software faults were detected.
+Abstract— Software systems that interact with the real world should observe real-world constraints.
+In previous work, we introduced real-world types and demonstrated their potential to check software for consistency with such constraints.
+To enable the broader evaluation, improvement, and use of real-world types, we have developed Falcon, a toolset for Java.
+Two case studies of its use with open source software took reasonable effort and revealed previously unreported faults.

 Keywords— Toolset, real-world types, software assurance